adamrushuk/PowerShellPracticeAndStyle/Style-Guide/Code-Layout-and-Formatting.md

 Method definitions within a class are surrounded by a single blank line.

-Blank lines may be ommitted between a bunch of related one-liners (e.g. empty functions)
+Blank lines may be omitted between a bunch of related one-liners (e.g. empty functions)

 Additional blank lines may be used sparingly to separate groups of related functions, or within functions to indicate logical sections (e.g. before a block comment).